-You can easily embed an ExpertBox widget into your service, add a side panel to your website for convenience, or add a link that will open a booking calendar and let your clients search for the specific services you offer.
+You can easily embed an ExpertBox booking page into your service, add a side panel to your website for convenience, or add a link that will open a booking calendar and let your clients search for the specific services you offer.

 As for payments, you can accept them online right within the ExpertBox interface and charge clients before or after service is provided.
 Moreover, within ExpertBox, you’ll find a powerful CRM system that allows you to securely share documents with your clients.